 The Short List of Durable Sneakers

-Note: While there are many other durable choices out there, the sneakers below have outstanding reputations as well as widespread independent social proof.
+Note: While there are many other durable choices out there, the sneakers below come with outstanding reputations from reputable brands.
+Many of them have widespread independent social proof.

 So, In no particular order: